 Comparing online backup services is a complicated task that can be, not only overwhelming but also confusing.
 Each company offers different features with unique services, but the end goal is the same — to help you keep your data safe in the case of a computer crash.
 So, which one is best for your needs?
 We have a clear winner in this CrashPlan vs Carbonite review.

 Founded in 2001, CrashPlan is owned by Code42 and is used by seven of the world’s ten largest technology companies.
 Companies like Expedia, Adobe and GettyImages use CrashPlan for their online backup needs.
 Carbonite was founded in 2005 and has won many awards.
-Many of those awards are for customer service, including gold and silver 2016 Stevie Awards.
+Many of those awards are for customer service.
 With reputations like these, this is bound to be a good head-to-head online backup comparison.

 Carbonite and CrashPlan offer the same support options: FAQs, help community, live chat, phone and email.
 Fortunately, both companies have great reps working for them too.
 So, if you need help with either service, you’ll be in good hands.